Stevecmd/terraform-beginner-bootcamp-2023/journal/week1.md

 ## Considerations when using ChatGPT to write Terraform

-LLMs such as ChatGPT may not be trained on the latest documentation or information about Terraform.
+Large Language Models such as ChatGPT may not be trained on the latest documentation or information about Terraform.

-It may likely produce older examples that could be deprecated.
-Often affecting providers.
+It may produce older examples that could be deprecated; often affecting providers.

 ## Working with Files in Terraform